Islandora/documentation/docs/technical-documentation/docs-build.md

 ## Build and Deploy documentation

+Make sure you have a recent version of Mkdocs:
+`pip install --upgrade mkdocs`

+Make sure you have the cinder theme installed:
+`pip install mkdocs-cinder`

 Documentation is build by running to the following command in the root of the repository:

 `mkdocs build --clean`